 First off, data discovery, which used to be limited to the expertise of advanced analytics specialists, is now something everyone can do using these tools.
 And not only that, these tools give you the insights you need to achieve things like growth, resolve issues that are urgent, collect all your data in one place, forecast future outcomes and so much more.

-In this article, we will provide you with a rundown of the top 15 best Business Intelligence tools.
 Keep in mind: these all vary in robustness, integration capabilities, ease-of-use (from a technical perspective) and pricing.

 1. SAP Business Intelligence